Travelling by bus

 Travelling to Marchwood

-Learners travelling from the Hythe and Waterside area will be able to use the BlueStar 8 service to access Marchwood village and then transfer to the C27 to reach the Marchwood Construction and Marine Technology Training Centre.
+Learners travelling from the Hythe and Waterside area can use the BlueStar 8 and/or 9 public services to access Marchwood village.

-The shuttle timetable is included with the main campus College bus timetables and will shorty include recommendations as to which trains offer the fastest journey.
+The shuttle timetable is included with the main campus bus timetables.
+Please email firstname.lastname@example.org for recommendations as to which trains offer the fastest journey.

 Travelling by car

-2020/21 parking permits for our large student car park will be available via the online Brock Shop from August 2020 at a cost £75.
+Parking permits for our large student carpark will be available via Brock Shop from August 2020 at a cost of £75.

-A one-way system is in place – all drivers must enter the site via the main College entrance and leave via North Road.
+A one-way system is in place, and all drivers must enter the site via the main entrance and leave via North Road.